Ajeet1606/github-roast-backend/Readme.md

 ```

 ## Endpoints
-we've only one endpoint ```/roast/:username``` which takes your github username and gives sends you the roast response from Gemini in streamed format.
+we've only one endpoint ```/roast/:username``` which takes your github username and sends you the roast response from Gemini in streamed format.

 ## Acknowledgments 🙏
 - GitHub API